jeremyckahn/shifty/tutorials/string-interpolation.md

 Easing works somewhat differently with string interpolation.
 This is because some CSS properties have multiple values in them, and you might need to tween each value along its own easing curve.
-A basic example:

 <p data-height="265" data-theme-id="0" data-slug-hash="OjGjpm" data-default-tab="js,result" data-user="jeremyckahn" data-embed-version="2" data-pen-title="Shifty - String interpolation with single ease demo" class="codepen">See the Pen <a href="https://codepen.io/jeremyckahn/pen/OjGjpm/">Shifty - String interpolation with single ease demo</a> by Jeremy Kahn (<a href="https://codepen.io/jeremyckahn">@jeremyckahn</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>